Decentralized Cooperative Merging of Platoons of Connected and Automated Vehicles at Highway On-Ramps: PROBLEM FORMULATION

 \section{PROBLEM FORMULATION}

-We consider a traffic scenario where a secondary road with single-lane merges onto another single-lane main road (Fig. \ref{platoonRamp}).
+We consider a traffic scenario where a secondary road with single-lane merges onto another single-lane main road and P1, P2, P3 and P4 are the platoons of CAVs at merging roadways (Fig. \ref{platoonRamp}).

-The region where the secondary road merges onto the main road is called the \emph{merging zone} and has a length $L_{MZ}$.
-The merging zone is a conflict area where a potential lateral collision can occur.
-There is also a control zone inside of which the vehicles can communicate with each other.
+The region where the secondary road merges onto the main road is called the \emph{merging zone} (MZ) and has a length $L_{MZ}$.
+The merging zone is a conflict area where a potential lateral collision could occur.
+There is also a \emph{control zone} (CZ) inside of which the vehicles can communicate with each other.
 The length of the control zone is $L_{CZ}$.
-A coordinator stores information about the geometry of the merging roadways and broadcasts this information back to vehicles.
+A coordinator stores information about the geometry of the merging roadways and broadcasts this information back to the vehicles.
 Note that the coordinator does not take part in the decision-making process.

-In our modeling framework, we impose the following assumptions:\\\\ \textbf{Assumption 1:} The communication between the coordinator and CAVs occur without any errors and delays.\\\\ \textbf{Assumption 2:} The platoons of CAVs enters the control zone as stable platoons.\\\\ \textbf{Assumption 3:} The value of $L_{CZ}$ should be sufficiently large. \\\\ The first assumption may be strong, but it is relatively straightforward to relax it as long as the measurement noise and delays are bounded.
-Our main focus is to facilitate the safe merging of CAVs entering as platoons at highway on-ramps than the stability and formation of the platoons.
-However, future research should relax the second assumption and study the implications of the proposed solution on the stability and formation of platoons.
-The third assumption is to enable the slower platoons with an initial speed less than the speed limit to reach the speed limit before it reaches the merging zone.
+In our modeling framework, we impose the following assumptions:\\\\ \textbf{Assumption 1:} The communication between the coordinator and CAVs occurs without any errors and delays.\\\\ \textbf{Assumption 2:} The platoons of CAVs enters the control zone as stable platoons, i.e., all the vehicles in the platoon move at a consensual speed and maintain the desired space between vehicles \cite{c22}. \\\\ \textbf{Assumption 3:} The value of $L_{CZ}$ should be sufficiently large so that a platoon can reach the speed limit before entering the merging zone. \\\\ The first assumption may be strong, but it is relatively straightforward to relax it as long as the measurement noise and delays are bounded.
+We impose the second assumption since our main focus is to facilitate the safe merging of CAVs entering as platoons at highway on-ramps rather than the stability and formation of the platoons.
+However, future research should relax this assumption and study the implications of the proposed solution on the stability and formation of platoons.
+The third assumption is to enable the slower platoons with an initial speed less than the speed limit to reach the speed limit before they reach the merging zone.